 If you were a Juror on a Personal Injury Trial and were never allowed to hear the word “Insurance” in the trial and weren’t told that an Insurance Company Lawyer was hired to defend the person or company being sued, what would you be thinking?
 Would you think that the defendant himself would have to pay the verdict?
 Would you think that there must not be insurance coverage or else an Insurance Company would be the one being sued or at least would have been mentioned at some point in the trial?

-The purpose of the Rule is fairness, so that the Jury doesn’t just award money because it’s covered by insurance.
+The stated purpose of the Rule is “fairness”, so that the Jury doesn’t just award money because it’s covered by insurance.

-In reality though, I believe it creates confusion and often prejudices the Jury against the injured party and in favor of the defendant because the Jury wrongly assumes that since they didn’t hear about any insurance, there must not be any insurance in their case.
+In reality though, I believe the Rule creates confusion and often prejudices the Jury against the injured party and in favor of the Defendant because the Jury wrongly assumes that since they didn’t hear about any insurance, there must not be any insurance in their case.

 Real Life Examples

 A few years ago, a good friend of mine was on a Jury in a Car Accident case.
 After the trial was over, he told me that, during deliberations, he and his fellow jurors discussed the fact that no Insurance or Insurance Company had been mentioned.
 They all assumed that meant there was no insurance, so the woman being sued was paying for the Defense Lawyer and would have to pay any Verdict.
 Of course this was not the case, the Defense Lawyer worked for an Insurance Company and the Verdict would be paid by Insurance, but the jurors didn’t know that.
 My friend said that sympathy for the financial consequences of a verdict against the Defendant impacted their award significantly.